SpookyHammer/Berlin/README.md

 ## How to run the tests

+Add JUnit5 library to your build path.
-Open the ClockTest.java class and run it as a JUnit class
+Then open the ClockTest.java class and run it as a JUnit class.